cgccomeau/Gini-In-A-Bottle/README.md

 We would also use multiple supervised learning models and elaborate on their performances with this specific task.
 The models we will be using include:
 * Linear Regression
-* K-Nearest Neighbors
 * Neural Networks

-Due to the limited data points available and the high dimension of data, we expect the K-Nearest Neighbors to perform the most poorly.
+Due to the non-linear relationship between the features and Gini Coefficient, we expect Linear Regression to perform the most poorly.
 We expect Neural Networks to perform the best because its non-linear activation function will be able to capture the non-linear relationship between the features and Gini coefficient.
+We will also run each model twice -- once on the original dataset and once on the PCA transformed set.
+We are expecting that the dimensionality reduction due to PCA will make the PCA transformed data to have higher results.

 * Test/Train Split: